 Medwakhs made from metals have gained in popularity in the United Arab Emirates and Oman in recent decades.
 Steel, pewter, copper, and brass are the more common composites.
 The pipes are typically painted and/or etched to add artistic flare to the design.
 Some crafters working with high-end vendors take this art a step further.
 Medwakhs can be found made of precious and semi-precious metals.
 Pipes made of solid gold and silver are available for those that can afford it.
 This is seen on the Arabian Peninsula as a status symbol and is typically reserved for royalty or those in the elite class.
 Those not wishing to spend the money but want the flare can have medwakhs plated with precious metals instead.
 Platinum and silver plating and wire wrapping is fairly common in this region.

 The medwakh has become an iconic symbol of the United Arab Emirates and Oman much like the falcon and dagger to tobacco smokers on the Arabian Peninsula.
-It has come a long way since the original goat pipes were carved.
-Although it has kept its similar shape through the centuries, pipes have been modified and perfected to fit the needs of dokha smokers in the region and abroad.
+Medwakh have come a long way since the original goat pipes.
+The original shape remains the same from centuries ago, pipes are now modified and perfected to fit the needs of dokha smokers in the region and abroad.
 There is a medwakh that fits the style and preference of every individual.
 The medwakh is a very personal and valuable possession in which dokha smokers feel a great deal of pride.
 This time honored tradition is only becoming more popular in recent decades in this every expanding market of alternative tobacco products.